Considerations on the subject of chaos

 not mentioned constant a, b.

-In summary: the simple thermodynamic equation of state is not applicable in practice.
+In summary: The more the equation describing the physical process is more general the more beautiful such equation is and vice versa the more concrete equation is the more its beauty decreases.
+Thus, beautiful equations have a wide range of validity with poor accuracy and less beautiful equations have a very limited range of validity with high accuracy.
+The simple thermodynamic equation of state is not applicable in practice.
 Respectively it is applicable, but as a very inaccurate view and even for light gases such as hydrogen, helium.
 When using the Van der Waals equation, the situation is better.
 Furthermore, we use specialized equations with a defined interval of their validity.
 Example from practice – calculation of a circuited hot water network (not mention a circuited steam network) – even if we use the best equations, as accurately as possible, if we specify the appropriate water values for the given conditions – we still get only frame results.
-And the hot water network has to be fine-tuned in practice.
+And the hot water network has to be finely regulated in practice.

 In other words – without measurement and control, technical processes are not possible in practice.
 Just by equations we can set a given range, but without external regulatory interventions the function of hot water systems, steam power plants, rockets and in general all technical infrastructure is impossible.
 In the same way it is impossible to accurately predict the behaviour of billiars balls after n-collisions.
 Not to mention legendary three body problem formulated by H. Poincare